New Jersey Surplus Funds

 In New Jersey, Surplus Funds are the excess money left after a Sheriff’s Sale.
 If no other creditors come forward to claim the funds, they belong to the property owner(s).

-In New Jersey, there is a specific procedure to attempt to confirm and obtain the funds.
-Based upon the increase in property values, properties are going to Sheriff Sale with value above what is owed.
-Understanding the Sheriff Sale, surplus funds, and the associated legal processes is crucial for those who find themselves navigating this complex terrain.
+In New Jersey, there is a specific procedure to attempt to obtain the funds.
+Based upon the increase in property values, properties are going to the Sheriff Sale with a value above what is owed.
+Understanding the Sheriff Sale, surplus funds, and the associated legal processes is crucial for those who believe they’re owed surplus funds.

 Laws Governing Surplus Funds in NJ